-- serial_number A valid time value for which you want to get the hour as a number.
+- serial_number: A valid time from which you want to get the hour value.

-- If refer to a blank cell it will return 0 in the result.
+- If you refer to a blank cell it will return 0 in the result.

-- HOUR Function always returns an hour in 24-hour format.
+- HOUR always returns an hour in 24-hour format.

-You can use this method where you have time data & you want to extract hour from that values.
+You can use this method where you have time data and you want to extract hour from those values.

-In below example, I have used date which has a time value in it & HOUR Function has extracted the hour as an integer from it.
+In the below example, we have used a date which has a time value in it and HOUR has extracted the hour as an integer from it.

-If you convert that date into an integer by changing its format, you’ll get to know that it has time value as decimals.
+And if you convert that date into value by changing its format, you’ll get to know that it has time value as decimals.

 This tutorial is the part of our Excel Functions with Examples (Function Guide) and below are some of the related functions: